 Pictured: Lincoln Memorial by moonlight

 Lincoln Memorial: The Lincoln Memorial is even more breathtaking by night.
 It doesn't get any more romantic than sitting on the upper steps at moonlight (or hurrying for cover from an unexpected rainshower).
 (Photo credit: Alyona Vogelmann)- Photo by Alyona Vogelmann

 6 of 28

 The Kennedy Center: A date night at DC’s famous performing arts center is always a must.
-Be sure to step out during intermission and admire the dazzling cityscape from the Kennedy Center’s wrap-around terrace.- Photo by Destination DC
+Be sure to step out during intermission and admire the dazzling cityscape from the Kennedy Center’s wrap-around terrace.
+Photo by Victoria Pickering

 7 of 28

 Pictured: Ice Skating at the National Gallery of Art Sculpture Garden

 The National Gallery of Art Sculpture Garden Ice Skating Rink: Grab your mittens and your sweetie as you ice skate in the middle of the National Gallery of Art Sculpture Garden.
 Afterwards, make a beeline for hot chocolate and cookies at the on-site Pavilion Café.

 Canal Park Ice Rink: DC’s up-and-coming Capitol Riverfront neighborhood features a fab ice skating track, perfect for making figure eights with your date.
 Enjoy a couples skate and then dine at Park Tavern, which overlooks this neighborhood attraction.

 Pictured: Jefferson Memorial through the cherry blossoms

 Jefferson Memorial: Overlooking the Tidal Basin, the Jefferson Memorial is a perfect place to sit, reflect - and whisper three things you love about your companion.
 It is also a top spot for proposals, in case you were thinking of popping the question.

 11 of 28

 Table #67 at DC Coast: The secluded table at this DC establishment overlooks 14th and K Streets, and is ideal for canoodling couples.
 Seal the deal with your date with course offerings including Chesapeake oysters, smoked lobster and a meal-capping soufflé.

 Rock Creek Park: Walk, jog or bike with your love through the rustic expanse of 2,100 acres surrounding Rock Creek.
-The historic park also includes attractions such as Peirce Mill and The Old Stone House as well as a nature center, riding stables, tennis courts, a golf course, picnic areas and playing fields.- Photo by Margie Ortiz
+The historic park also includes attractions such as Peirce Mill and The Old Stone House as well as a nature center, riding stables, tennis courts, a golf course, picnic areas and playing fields.

 Pictured: Capitol columns at the National Arboretum